Know Your Risk Before It Strikes

 Dip a spring roll wrapper in warm water to soften.
 Place one lettuce leaf in center of wrapper.
 Top with about ¼ cup of the noodles, then 3 shrimp, then 6-8 carrot strips, 6-8 daikon or radish strips, 6-8 cucumber slices, then 3 avocado slices.
 Top with a pinch of chopped cilantro and mint.

 Fold in each side of the wrapper, then fold the bottom over the filling and tightly roll up.
 Repeat with remaining wrappers and filling ingredients.
 Cut spring rolls in half and serve with chili sauce or sweet soy dipping sauce.
 Makes eight servings.
-Adapted from Californiaavocado.com, which also has many other tasty avocado recipes.
+Adapted from Californiaavocado.com, which also has many other tasty avocado recipes and anti-inflammatory salad recipes that work well as heart-healthy meal prep options.